roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-08-09 ****** bysadkins116© I want to thank all of you for reading my latest story.
+I want to thank all of you for reading my latest story.
 I hope you enjoy the rest of the story.
 Please keep in mind that this is fantasy and should not happen in real life.
 If this isn't your cup of tea, so to speak, please move on.
 As with all amateur writers on this site, I welcome any feedback and comments.
 However, if you can't offer constructive criticism don't bother.
 All characters in this story are above the age of 18.

  I would also like to thank Scorpius 1945 for his excellent job of editing.
 He is making me a better writer.